 ISPs apply to all users within your organization and its networks.
 The importance of information security policies lies in connecting people, processes, and technologies so they can work in unison to prevent data breaches.

-Organizations can either implement separate ISPs addressing various aspects of information security or one ISP covering multiple domains.
+Organizations can either implement separate ISPs to address specific aspects of information security or use a single ISP to cover multiple domains.
 Information security policies and IT security policies may range from high-level documents outlining general data security principles and objectives to policies covering specific issues, such as network security or password management.

 Implementing a robust information security policy is crucial for maintaining the integrity of your sensitive data, protecting your organization against cyber incidents, and ensuring regulatory compliance.
 A well-designed ISP can improve your organization’s security posture, helping you to: